-Lake Geneva is a crescent-shaped lake formed from the Rhone River and shared between Switzerland and Geneva.
+Lake Geneva is a crescent-shaped lake formed from the Rhône River and shared between Switzerland and France.
 At its eastern end, the Rhone flows into the lake between Villeneuve and Le Bouveret.
 It empties into Geneva in the west.
-On the southern shore of Lake Geneva are the Chablais Alps, on the western side the Swiss Jura, and on the eastern side the Bernese Alps.
+On the southern shore of Lake Geneva are the Chablais Alps.
+To the west, you will see the Jura Vaudois, and to the east Gruyère Pays-d’Enhaut.

 Lake Geneva is divided into three parts – the Upper Lake (Haut Lac), the Large Lake (Grand Lac), and the Small Lake (Petit Lac).
 It is the largest body of water in Switzerland.

 Many beautiful towns and cities surround Lake Geneva both on the Swiss and French sides.
 In this article, we’ll highlight the 8 best Lake Geneva towns and cities located in Switzerland.

 Located in Vaud, Switzerland, Montreux is a charming town on the northeastern shore of Lake Geneva.
 Montreux is famous for its spa facilities, mild climate, and Montreux Jazz Festival.
 A stretch of eight kilometers runs from Clarens to Chillon Castle and up to Villeneuve.

 Due to its ambiance, Montreux is one of the most charming spots on Lake Geneva to either stay in or visit.
 Montreux is a popular spa town that’s known for its mild climate, awesome views, and the Montreux Jazz Festival.
 A stretch of 8 kilometers connects Clarens, Chillon Castle, and Villeneuve.

 From Montreux, you can also take the panoramic Golden Pass Train.

 |Don’t miss these attractions in Montreux|